edwin-tandiono/wfmarketstats-flask/README.md

 ## Disclaimer
-This project is nade for learning purposes.
-Please don't expect the endpoint to work reliably.
+This project is made for learning purposes.
+Please don't expect the endpoints to work reliably.

 ## Description
 Warframe Market is a great app that allows users to place their orders for in-game items.
 Not only that, users also use this app to determine item prices based on its statistics.
 However, accessing the statistics page through the app requires a few clicks and loads away.
 This custom API is made to summarize all the information I need to determine item prices in a single request.